Connect with us

 “When you look at the video, you can see that Officer Hadel, instead of de-escalating the situation, as he was required by law and departmental policy to do, he chose to escalate the situation illegally by sucker punching Big Sam in his face,” said Murphy.

 Brown’s grieving family and friends said they want Hadel fired, prosecuted, and held civilly liable.
-They said Brown, a father of six, deserved better.
+They said Brown, a beloved father of six, deserved better.

 “We are going to continue fighting,” Silva said.
 “When it comes to justice for Big Sam, this fight is just starting.”

 Silva told reporters he owes his career to Brown and has known him for more than 30 years.
-Brown had six children.

 “He was Big Sam to everybody else, but he was just dad to us, and this didn’t have to happen,” said Deja Brown.
-“He wore a lot of hats, but he was proud to be a dad..”
+“He wore a lot of hats, but he was proud to be a dad.”

 Investigation ongoing

-Hadel has been placed on leave, according to the MarylandMaryland Office of the Attorney General.
-Murphy said the family is waiting for the full, unredacted body‑camera footage before taking legal action.
+Hadel has been placed on leave, according to the Maryland Office of the Attorney General.

 Copyright © 2026.
 All Rights Reserved.
 Unheard Voices Magazine ®